oberien/das-protokoll/specification-v2.md

-This document defines version 2 of the Protokoll für Richtigkeit, Ordnung, Transport, Optimierung, Kanalunabhängigkeit, Ortsunabhängigkeit, Latenzminimierung und balancierte Lastverteilung, short Das PROTOKOLL.
+This document defines version 2 of the Protokoll für Richtigkeit, Ordnung, Transport, Optimierung, Kanalunabhängigkeit, Ortsunabhängigkeit, Latenzminimierung und balancierte Lastverteilung, short the PROTOKOLL.
-Das PROTOKOLL is a UDP-based protocol optimized for file synchronisation between peers.
+The PROTOKOLL is a UDP-based protocol optimized for file synchronisation between peers.
 It is designed for a single-user multiple-clients scenario and interacts nicely with both short-range networks and long fat pipes.
 It features interruptible, resumable, secure, parallel synchronization of files